-- You create a template
+You create a template

-- Buy and prepare your paper
+Buy and prepare your paper

-- Create some kind of design
+Create some kind of design

-- Make your own colors through mixing pigments
+Make your own colors through mixing pigments

-- Prepare the press
+Prepare the press

-- Make sure the blanket (where the template will transfer) is clean
+Make sure the blanket (where the template will transfer) is clean

-- Align the paper perfectly onto the press
+Align the paper perfectly onto the press

-- Print and see what happens
+Print and see what happens

 So I would get really into making sure my design and colors were just right.
-I would spend hours upon hours in the printing press.
+I would spend hours upon hours in the studio.
 I’d come home late, with paint all over my clothes, and feel just utterly defeated.
 Each line had to be exact.
 Each color placed correctly on the template.
 I wanted my art to be excellent.
 Somehow I felt like my art was an extension of myself, and I didn’t want to be misunderstood.

 It’s funny, because at Smith I sort of prided myself in not being “type A.” I learned early on that I was not going to break the curves at Smith.
 I quickly came to the end of myself and learned to study hard, but also let go.
 But for some reason, in printmaking I didn’t let go as easily (and to be clear, it was not easy the first time).

-So the process taught me through this struggle.
+The process taught me through this struggle.
 I needed my prints to be perfect, but I only had so much control in the process.
 They weren’t going to be exactly how I envisioned because there is no telling how the template will transfer to the blanket, and how the blanket will transfer to the paper.
 So I had to let go.
 I had to accept my prints the way they turned out.
 And it was so freeing to do so.